All the information you need about working in New Zealand, from the work visas that are available to tips for finding and securing a job.

 - The stand-down period for Essential Skills visa holders who are paid below the median wage will be further postponed until July 2022.
 This stand-down period requires visa holders to leave New Zealand for 12 months after three years before applying for another lower-paid Essential Skills visa.

-Border exception for dairy farm workers
+Border exception for dairy farm managers, dairy farm assistants and veterinarians

 Extensions for three short-term work visas